 How do you watch the Pirates of the Caribbean movies in order?
 Yo ho, yo ho, a pirate’s life for us, and we’re here to plan out your journey through the epic, swashbuckling franchise.

 Sailing the seven seas has uncovered quite a few ancient myths thus far, and understanding how to watch the Pirates of the Caribbean movies in order can be tricky in all the maelstrom.
-Have no fear, though, because we have a map with all the requisite exes marked for you.
-Warning minor Pirates of the Caribbean movies in order.
+Have no fear, though, because we have a map with all the requisite ‘X’s marked for you.

-How to watch the Pirates of the Caribbean movies in order?
+How to watch all the Pirates of the Caribbean movies in chronological order:

 Tales of the Code: Wedlocked (2011)